-Conflicts of Interests
+Conflicts of interests

 In providing services to clients, situations may arise that could be viewed as a conflict of interest.
-For instance, in cases where the firm competes directly with a client or the firm performs services for clients whose interest are in conflict such as through competition or dispute.
+For instance, in cases where the Firm's interests are not in line with those of the client, or the Firm offers services for clients whose interests are in conflict such as through competition or dispute.